Skip navigation

 Historically, Tantalum capacitors have been used for smoothing and decoupling applications for switching power supplies, DC/DC converters, LCD drivers and general digital circuits.
 As the need grew for efficient power converters that operate at high frequencies, the design engineer needed components that dissipated less heat.
 For high frequency applications, a Tanceram®‚ chip capacitor is an excellent substitute for a Tantalum capacitor.
 Compared to a Tantalum capacitor, a Tanceram®‚ chip capacitor has a low ESR and low ESL at high frequencies.
 As a result, selecting a Tanceram®‚ capacitor with 1/2 to 1/10th the capacitance of a Tantalum will produce an impedance that is more than an order of magnitude lower than the Tantalum capacitor over the same high frequency range.
 The following example will compare the performance.

 A typical 4.7uF Tanceram®‚ chip capacitor has low impedance from 100 KHz to 70 MHz.
 From Figure 2 the self-resonant frequency is approximately 3 MHz, for a remarkably low ESL of 600pH!
 Also, the lower impedance produces less heat in power conversion applications.
-Figure 3 shows the temperature rise vs. ripple current.
-From the example capacitor values, a Tanceram®‚ chip capacitor can handle approximately 3 times the ripple current to produce a comparable temperature rise.

 Often, substituting a Tanceram®‚ chip capacitor to replace a Tantalum capacitor will reduce the circuit size and cost while providing superior performance.
 The Tantalum substitution guide on page 2 was developed based on the principals discussed above.